 In Case of Flooding

-Flooding causes all sort of havoc for us and our pet.
+Flooding causes all sorts of havoc for us and our pets.
 Much of the advice listed for severe weather applies to flooding, too, but other precautions must also be taken.
-The extra moisture creates a breeding ground for parasites, bacteria, and insects which can put your pet in danger.
+The extra moisture creates a breeding ground for parasites, bacteria, and insects which can put your cat or dog in danger.
 Be aware of the following:

 - Mosquitoes.
-These insects thrive in wet climates and some carry heartworms, which can transfer to your pet when bitten.
+These insects thrive in wet climates and some carry heartworms, which can transfer to your dog and even your cat when bitten.
+Talk to your veterinarian about proper prevention.

 - Ringworm.
-This fungal infection is soil-born and increases in hot humid weather and can often accompany hotspots.
+This fungal infection is soil-borne and increases in hot humid weather and can often accompany hotspots.

 - Giardia.
 These parasites live in the small intestine and can be shed through bowel movements of infected animals.
 Flooding moves contaminated water to your area, causing other animals to become infected.

 The best way to prevent your pet from parasites, pests, and bacteria is to get them out of the flood area before it hits.
-If a flood warning is issued for your area, consider taking your pet to a family member or friend outside the flood zone.
-It’s equally important to keep their parasite prevention and vaccinations up to date to give them a level of protection.
+If a flood warning is issued for your area, consider taking your pet to a family member or friend outside of the flood zone.
+It’s equally important to keep their parasite prevention and vaccinations up to date to keep them protected.
+Schedule a visit with your veterinarian if your pet is unprotected.

-For more information about summer pet safety, please get in touch!
+For more information about summer pet safety, please call us at (281) 486-1509!
 We’d be happy to answer any questions and address your concerns!